HeidelbergCement emerges from Hanson shadow to reenter M&A arena

 Scheifele believes southern European markets where Italcementi is well-positioned like Italy, Spain and France are poised for recovery, while the acquisition will give it access to emerging markets including Egypt, Morocco and Thailand.

-He said he expected a recovery in housing markets in Europe, adding that Egypt was stabilizing under President Abdel Fattah al-Sisi and that the widening of the Suez Canal would bring new opportunities.
+He said he expected a recovery in housing markets in Europe, adding that Egypt was stabilising under President Abdel Fattah al-Sisi and that the widening of the Suez Canal would bring new opportunities.

 "We at HeidelbergCement can make much more of Italcementi's assets ...
 Heidelberg and Italcementi are geographically very complementary; it's a very good fit," he said, using almost identical language to that which he used about the Hanson deal.